igwed93/alx-low_level_programming/0x08-recursion/README.md

-1-print_rev_recursion.c is a function that reverses a string 2-strlen_recursion.c is a function that returns the length of a string 3-factorial.c is a function that returns the factorial of a positive integer
+1-print_rev_recursion.c is a function that reverses a string 2-strlen_recursion.c is a function that returns the length of a string 3-factorial.c is a function that returns the factorial of a positive integer 4-pow_recursion.c returns raises an int x to the power of an int y